This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 Healthy Turkey Meatloaf baked on a sheet pan.
 This easy low calorie dinner recipe is simple to make, egg free, hearty, gluten free and family approved!

-Prep Time 15 minutes mins
+Prep: 15 minutes

-Cook Time 30 minutes mins
+Cook: 30 minutes

-Total Time 45 minutes mins
+Total: 45 minutes

 Ingredients

-• 1.25 lb ground turkey 93% fat free or ground chicken
+• 1.25 lb ground turkey, 93% fat free or ground chicken

-• 1/3 cup Gluten Free Rolled Oats
+• 1/3 cup Gluten Free Rolled Oats, or regular oats

-• 1/3 cup white onion diced
+• 1/3 cup white onion, diced

 • 2 tablespoons sugar free ketchup

-• 1/4 cup sugar free ketchup for the top
+• 1/4 cup sugar free ketchup, for the top

-• 1 tablespoon extra virgin olive oil
+• 1 tablespoon olive oil

 • 2 teaspoons Gluten Free Worcesterchire sauce